The following information is also available as a PDF.

 - Why do you feel this submission is a good fit for ShmooCon?

 - Are you a potential first time presenter at ShmooCon?
 Have you spoken at any other conferences?
 If yes, which ones?

-- If accepted, would you be willing to write a 1000 word article about your topic for the potential new ShmooCon Proceedings?
+- If accepted, would you be willing to write a 1000 word article about your topic for ShmooCon Proceedings?

 - List of facilities requested beyond what is already provided (power, projector with VGA input, sound projection, and internet connectivity).